How to get a Diagnostic Test at Westmed

-Westmed offers PCR tests to diagnose the presence of coronavirus, which is performed through a nasal swab.
-This is the most accurate type of testing available.
-Westmed does not offer rapid testing at this time.
+Westmed offers Rapid Antigen tests and PCR tests to diagnose the presence of coronavirus, which is performed through a nasal swab.

 How soon will I receive my results?

-After your diagnostic test is performed, the sample is sent out to an outside laboratory (typically Labcorp or Quest).
-Please note, depending on the current volume of tests at these labs, turnaround time can vary and sometimes be up to one week.
+After a Rapid Antigen test is performed you should get speedy reliable results in 15 minutes.
+After your PCR diagnostic test is performed, the sample is sent out to an outside laboratory (typically Labcorp or Quest).
+Please note, depending on the current volume of tests at these labs, turnaround time can vary.
 Our team will notify you as soon as your results are in to confirm whether or not you are currently infected with coronavirus.